martin-ueding/geo-activity-playground/docs/getting-started/using-activity-files.md

 Either way, at the moment we only really need `Playground/Activities/{name}.gpx` (or `.fit`).

 Once you have your files there, you can proceed with the next steps.

+When starting the program, you need to supply the argument `--source directory` to select the activity files as your source.